itsprashanthshetty/AtliQ-Sales-Analytics/README.md

 # AtliQ Sales Analytics

 - ### **Project Overview:**
-  This project, created as part of the **Excel: Mother of Business Intelligence** course by CodeBasics, focuses on **sales analytics for AtliQ Hardware**.
-Utilizing Excel, it generates insightful reports, including customer performance over the years, market performance against targets, and a comprehensive analysis of product sales.
+  This project, created as part of the **Excel: Mother of Business Intelligence** course by CodeBasics, focuses on **sales analytics for AtliQ Hardwares**.
+Using Excel, it generates insightful reports covering customer performance over the years, market performance against targets, and a comprehensive analysis of product sales.

 - ### **Project Objective:**